AppealMod: Inducing Friction to Reduce Moderator Workload of Handling User Appeals: AppealMod

 \subsubsection{Automated bot}

 To address the effort asymmetry between moderators and users (N1), we deploy an automated bot that guides users to complete the AppealMod process.
+The bot is necessary because Reddit's current appeals process allows banned users to send messages directly to the moderators’ inbox.
+Moderators wanted a way to keep banned users' messages out of their queue until the users had completed the process, and only with automation could that be accomplished.
 The bot responds to any and all messages from banned users until they complete the process.
-In line with how Reddit classifies ban appeals, the first message from a banned user is automatically considered as their ban appeal.
+In line with how Reddit classifies ban appeals, the first message from a banned user is automatically considered their ban appeal.
 The bot ignores any messages from users who are not banned from the community.

-In response to a banned user's appeal, the chatbot asks them to complete the AppealMod process to have their appeals reviewed by human moderators (see Figure~\ref{fig:treatment-convo}-A).
+In response to a banned user's appeal, the bot asks them to complete the AppealMod process to have their appeals reviewed by human moderators (see Figure~\ref{fig:treatment-convo}-A).
 As part of the AppealMod process, the user has to answer questions (see Section \ref{sec:behavior-reflection} and \ref{sec:community-norms}) hosted on a webform.
 The webform can be easily updated and customized by the moderators without requiring any technical reconfiguration of the bot.
 If the user sends any subsequent messages before completing the process, the bot reminds them to complete the AppealMod process before they can engage with human moderators (Figure~\ref{fig:treatment-convo}-D).
 Once the user completes the AppealMod process, they are informed that the appeal is handed over to human moderators for their review (Figure~\ref{fig:treatment-convo}-C).